CommandShiftHQ/be-northwind-mysql/exercises/00-create-exercises.md

 1. Delete and recreate this table.
 This time make sure that no duplicate data against column country_id will be allowed at the time of insertion.

-1. Now recreate the table, but this time make the country a `key` field.
+1. Now recreate the table, but this time make the `region_id` a `key` field.
 This can also be used to prevent duplicate data.

 1. 1.
 Finally, recreate the table with the `country_id` as a `primary key` with auto increment.
 Insert a few records into the table to confirm that it is auto-incrementing this column.